iam-shraddha/python-for-devops/Day-09/01-loops.md

 ## For Loop

 The "for" loop is used to iterate over a sequence (such as a list, tuple, string, or range) and execute a set of statements for each item in the sequence.
 The loop continues until all items in the sequence have been processed.
+Here you clearly know the definite number of how times the loop should run.

 **Syntax:**